PINYIRAO/Back-End-Assignment02/debugging/DEBUGGING.md

 -   How does this enhance your understanding of the overall project?
 Answer: The debugging scenario helped me gain a deeper understanding of function invocation and reference.

-## Scenario 2: when the request handling ends
+## Scenario 2: when the document couldnot be found while trying to delete it
 -   **Breakpoint Location:** [File and line number]

-Answer: line 24 in branchController.ts
+Answer: line 165 in firestoreRepository.ts

 -   **Objective:** [What you are investigating or trying to understand]

-Answer: watch when the request handling ends
+Answer: the process mechanism when there is no specific document in firestore

 ### Debugger Observations
 -   **Variable States:** [List key variables and their values]

-Answer: I don't need to observe it in the scenario.
+Answer:
+variable name: docSnap
+variable value:
+there is an exists property in docSnap, when the docSnap has no content, it would be false

 -   **Call Stack:** [Summarize the function sequence leading to the breakpoint]
 Answer: I don't need to observe it in the scenario.

 -   **Behavior:**
 Answer:
-After run "res.status(200).json(branches);", the response is generated and sent to the client.
+When we query a document by its specific ID and the document is not found, we can use the DocumentSnapshot.exists property to determine whether the document exists or not.

 ### Analysis
 -   What did you learn from this scenario?

-Answer: res.json could be the end the request handling process.
--   Did you observe any unexpected behavior?
-If so, what might be the cause?
+Answer: how to judge if there is a document has the specific id

 Answer: No for this moment.
 -   Are there areas for improvement or refactoring in this part of the code?
 Answer: No for this moment.

 -   How does this enhance your understanding of the overall project?

-Answer: I have learned that when is the time for request handling process ending.
+Answer: when no documents match the query conditions, Firestore does not raise an error.
+We need to handle this case manually and raise an error by ourself if we want to provide a user-friendly experience..

 ## Scenario 3: when query parameters not provided, what would happen when get their values?